Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Introduction

 Currently, matched filtering remains one of the most widely used techniques for GW detection and has played a critical role in identifying signals from CBC sources~\cite{Allen:2005fk}.
 This method computes the signal-to-noise ratio (SNR) by matching the detector strain with a template bank.
-However, as the template bank expands to cover a broader parameter space, the computational cost of matched filtering increases significantly~\cite{2016PhRvD..94d4031S,Harry:2016ijz}.
+The LIGO-Virgo-KAGRA (LVK) collaboration~\cite{2015CQGra..32b4001A,2019NatAs...3...35K} utilizes several well-established search pipelines, many of which are based on matched filtering.
+These include PyCBC~\cite{2021ApJ...923..254D}, GstLAL~\cite{PhysRevD.109.042008}, MBTA~\cite{2025CQGra..42j5009A}, and SPIIR~\cite{PhysRevD.105.024023}, which have been instrumental in CBC detection.
+In addition, there are pipelines like cWB~\cite{PhysRevD.93.042004} that detect unmodeled GW transients without relying on matched filtering.
+However, as the template bank expands to cover a broader parameter space, the computational cost of matched filtering increases significantly~\cite{2024PhRvD.109d2005S,Harry:2016ijz}.
 With the anticipated improvement in detector sensitivity and the expansion of the global detector network, hundreds of GW sources are expected to be observed annually~\cite{2020LRR....23....3A}.
 These sources must be localized quickly to enable timely electromagnetic follow-up observations and maximize the potential for multi-messenger discoveries.
 In addition to computational challenges, non-Gaussian transient noise, commonly referred to as glitches, frequently appears in the data~\cite{2016CQGra..33m4001A}.
 These glitches can be misidentified as GW signals, significantly impacting the sensitivity of GW searches~\cite{2019CQGra..36o5010C}.
 To address these challenges, deep learning techniques have emerged as promising alternatives to traditional matched filtering.
 Among them, convolutional neural networks (CNNs) have demonstrated substantial potential~\cite{2023arXiv231115585Z}.